Time-resolved 3D imaging opportunities with XMPI at ForMAX: Instrumentation

 \subsection{The XMPI Setup}

-The \ac{XMPI} setup consists of three major components, depicted in Figure~\ref{fig:XMPI_setup}: (a) beam splitters for the generation of beamlets, i.e., sub-fractions of the direct incident beam that travel in air and intersect at the (b) sample environment position, providing simultaneous, angularly-resolved illumination, and (c) an indirect detector system for each projection \cite{asimakopoulou2024xmpi}.
+The \ac{XMPI} setup consists of three major components, depicted in Figure~\ref{fig:XMPI_setup}(a): (i) beam splitters for the generation of beamlets, i.e., sub-fractions of the direct incident beam that travel in air and intersect at the (ii) sample environment position, providing simultaneous, angularly-resolved illumination, and (iii) an indirect detector system for each projection \cite{asimakopoulou2024xmpi}.
+The splitting setup is inspired by interferometers, split-and-delay lines, and specific setups for single-shot imaging as shown in References~\cite{Oberta2013_Splitters,Mokso2015_StereoDualEnergy}.
 The setup was commissioned at a dedicated section of the beamline, located upstream of the main endstation.
-The setup was installed by removing the vacuum pipes in that segment and installing two optical tables; one hosting the beam splitters and one for the sample environment and detectors.
+The setup was installed by removing the vacuum pipes and installing two optical tables; one hosting the beam splitters and one for the sample environment and detectors, as illustrated in Figure~\ref{fig:XMPI_setup}(b).
+Two examples of samples that can be examined using \ac{XMPI} are shown in Figure~\ref{fig:XMPI_setup}(c).